decryptedlayer/Anubis/README.md

 For quantum resistant symmetric key based cryptographic algorithms, AES-256 will be used.
 Though AES-256 is suceptible to Grovers algorithm, its ability to be conventionally broken by a quantum computer diminishes AES-256 strength to that of AES-128.
 This means that a conventional attack using a quantum computer will reduce keyspace, but will still make it resistant to being broken.

-To ensure integrity and authenticity of each message sent and received, Poly1305<sup> 6</sup> will be used.
-Poly1305 which is a cryptographic message authentication code, utilises the AES block cipher to expand its keyspace and authenticated a 128-bit (16 byte) authenticator of a variable length message, using a 128-bit AES key.
+To ensure integrity and authenticity of each message sent and received, Poly1305-AES<sup> 6</sup> will be used.
+Poly1305-AES which is a cryptographic message authentication code, utilises the AES block cipher to expand its keyspace ontop of a 128-bit (16 byte) computed authenticator of a variable-length message.
+The security of Poly1305-AES is nearly identical to the underlying AES block cipher algorithm.
+Consequently, the only way for a quantum computer to attack Poly1305-AES is through Grover's algorithm.

 **How clients are authenticated and messages sent and received**